katemae/esports-modeling/index.md

 <br>

 Due to different classes having different affinities, the distributions of their post-game statistics also tends to be quite different.
-For example, assassins and marksmen may have a very high number of kills, while supports may tend to have more assists. **In this notebook, we will look to create a model that predicts which class of champion a player was playing given their post-game statistics.**
+For example, assassins and marksmen may have a very high number of kills, while supports may tend to have more assists. **Because of this, we have chosen for our report to create a model that predicts which class of champion a player was playing given their post-game statistics.
+To do so, we have chosen to use a multiclass classification.**

 ### **Description of Columns** <a name="col_desc"></a>